 We have a SMART board to enhance our learning experience in the Kindergarten classroom.
 With this technology we can produce our own activities and lessons tailored to the specific needs of the children at that time.
 The SMART board is an interactive tool which engages the attention of the children and brings the lessons to life instantly.
 Students claim it is easy to grasp a difficult concept using the SMART board.
 It helps to develop visual learners while supporting aural and logical thinkers and it is great to see the children’s faces light up in class because a “magical” device is inspiring them to learn!
 We also make use of the iPAD in the classroom.
 This is an excellent tool for photographing and recording class activities, allowing the children to view their lessons and class projects.
 We also use the educational applications available to further enhance the classroom experience such as BrainPop which is an on-line encyclopedia to help the children learn new concepts in social studies, science and literature.
 Both the SMART board and the iPad serve as our resources for research.
 On the desktop computer, the children are introduced to the keyboard and taught how to use the mouse and function keys properly.
 The children will all publish their own stories on the computer by the end of the year and will be able to read and share their work.

 Music is a stimulating and effective way of learning so we integrate it throughout the day using a wide variety of CD’s and percussion instruments.
 We enjoy our times throughout the day when we sing, dance, compose our own music and become choreographers!
 We also have a music "enrichment" program where we have guest professional musicians come into the classroom to share their talents and broaden our musical experience.
-Parents are treated to our musical talents several times throughout the year, including our Holiday Show, a performance at Barnes and Noble in the spring and the grand finale being the Kindergarten Graduation!
+Parents are treated to our musical talents several times throughout the year, including our Holiday Show, Mother's Day Tea and the grand finale being the Kindergarten Graduation!

 Physical activity and outdoor time is important for growing children.
 We go outside every day, weather permitting.
 We sometimes have structured physical education time where we play together as a group and work on basic skills such as catching and throwing, jumping rope, hula hoops, team games, etc. We also are sure to allow for free time outside so that children have the opportunity to to release their energy on the playground and invent their own games.
 We use the property to its fullest extent by hiking the nature trails, building, and sometimes even sledding!

-The Kindergarten has the added bonus of Spanish class once a week and Yoga class every other week.
+The Kindergarten program offers Spanish class once a week and Yoga class every other week.
+We also have Science Enrichment once each month.
 The children bring their own lunch each day but every Friday is "Pizza Friday" which gives the children the opportunity to participate if they wish.

 The Mountain Hill School Kindergarten is unique.
 We pride ourselves on helping each child reach their maximum potential.
 Upon completion of Kindergarten, the children leave with confidence, independence, a love of learning and the foundation they need to be successful in the future!